 This medium sized dog breed needs around 30 calories per lb of body weight, making their daily calorie intake range between 900 – 1800 calories.
 A Blue Nose Pitbull can range in size between 30 to 60 lbs, with males usually larger than females.

 The diet you feed your Blue Nose Pitbull should be balanced, as with any dog.
-A dry kibble is the perfect dog food for this pup.
+A high quality dry kibble like Taste of The Wild dry dog food, is the perfect dog food for this pup.

 While you should always check the back of the food packet to see how much of a specific food you should be feeding your Pit, as a guide it should be around 1.5 to 2.5 cups per day, divided into two meals.